joch/wordpress-docker/README.md

 1. Browse to http://[docker ip]:8000/ and you are ready to go! (find the ip using `boot2docker ip`)

+## Tmuxp workspace

+A predefined workspace if provided to easily get going.

+1. Install tmuxp (`sudo pip install tmuxp` on a Mac)
+1. Run `tmuxp load tmuxp.yml` (provided that you have tmux installed)

 ## If you're new to Docker

 If you are running `boot2docker`, you can easily find your Docker IP by